 Special Needs Trusts

-A special needs trust allows you to care for your disabled children, elderly parents or other family members who may have special needs after you have passed away.
-These trusts allow you to leave assets such as property or money without jeopardizing their ability to receive supplemental security income or Medicaid benefits.
+A special needs trust, also known as a Supplemental Needs Trust (SNT), allows you to leave assets such as property or money to your loved ones with special needs without jeopardizing their ability to receive public benefits, such as supplemental security income or Medicaid benefits.

-We at Dossey & Jones, PLLC, have been assisting the residents of Houston, Texas and the surrounding areas with their estate planning needs for since 1972.
-If you have a family member you are interested in setting up a special needs trust for, our Montgomery County estate-planning lawyer can assist you.
+We at Dossey & Jones, PLLC, have been assisting the residents of Houston, Texas and the surrounding areas with their estate planning and trust needs since 1972.
+If you have a family member you are interested in setting up a special needs trust for, our Montgomery County special needs trust lawyer can assist you.

 Benefits of Establishing a Special Needs Trust